 Critical path highlighting

 When tasks are dependent on each other, delays of individual tasks can end up affecting the completion date of the entire project.
 Make it easier to identify chains of dependent tasks by highlighting the critical path on your Gantt block.
 Keep a watchful eye on the yellow-outlined activities on the critical path, because if any of them are delayed, the whole project will be delayed!

 Want to compare team members' workloads at a glance, or organize certain types of tasks together?
 Much like how you can group records in a grid view in your Airtable base, you can also group records in your Gantt block.
 Just pick a field to group by—like project leader or type of task—and watch your records come together into groups.
 You can even collapse groups to get a high-level overview of the duration of a particular group and how it compares to other groups.

 You can also make it easier to get important information from your Gantt block at a glance (or just make it prettier!) by using the extensive options for customizing the colors of your records.
 You can pick one specific color for all your records, use conditional record coloring, or use the colors from a select field.

 Not sure where to start with the Gantt block?
 Try perusing some of our fresh new Gantt-centric templates: Project planning with Gantt, Global marketing calendar, Team workload planning, Project planning, Product planning with Gantt, Project portfolio management, and Project resource management.

 Want some help getting started with your own Gantt block?
 Check out our support guide here.
-Our Airtable experts also walked through the basics and took user questions in a live webinar—watch the replay here.

 The Gantt block is part of the Airtable Blocks platform and available on Pro and Enterprise plans.
 Not a Pro user?
 It's never too late to upgrade—and Pro plans come with even more premium features than those listed above.
 Check out our pricing page for more details.